 There are also ICS offices in Copenhagen, Odense and Aalborg.
 Visit www.icitizen.dk for more information, addresses, telephone and opening hours.

-You can meet International Community at International Citizen Service.
+You can meet International Community at International Citizen Service on Thursdays and select Fridays.
 Here we will assist you with practical information on living and working in the Aarhus area, the Jutland region and Denmark.
 You will also get an introduction to our events, seminars and our weekly newsletter.

 Note that depending on your family situation, there might be further documentation you need to bring to the International Citizen Service.
 Before you come to International Citizen Service, please make sure that you have read the following website, where you will get additional information to your questions: http://www.icitizen.dk